input-output-hk/decco/README.md

-# bicodec
+# decco
-Binary codec library
+A codec library

 ## Branches